 This solution is outlined in Algorithm~\ref{alg:conformal-sketch-unique} and its theoretical validity is established by Theorem~\ref{eq:coverage-unique}.
-Note that Algorithm~\ref{alg:conformal-sketch-unique} is written as to potentially allow the size $M'$ of each of the $G$ calibration multisets to be different from the size $M$ of the test set.
-This generalization of Algorithm~\ref{alg:conformal-sketch-unique} with $M' \neq M$ will be studied theoretically in the next section, and it is interesting to consider because one may sometimes be tempted to apply Algorithm~\ref{alg:conformal-sketch-unique} with $M' < M$ in practical applications with finite amounts of data.
-However, in the remainder of this section, we continue to focus on the standard choice of $M'=M$.
+Algorithm~\ref{alg:conformal-sketch-unique} is written as to potentially allow the size $M'$ of each of the $G$ calibration shards to be different from the size $M$ of the test set.
+This generalization of Algorithm~\ref{alg:conformal-sketch-unique} with $M' \neq M$ will be studied theoretically in the next section, and it is worth considering because one may sometimes be tempted to apply Algorithm~\ref{alg:conformal-sketch-unique} with $M' < M$ in practical applications with limited amounts of data.
+However, the remainder of this section will continue to focus on the standard choice of $M'=M$.

-\begin{theorem} Assume that the data $Z_1,\ldots,Z_{m+M}$ are exchangeable.
-If Algorithm~\ref{alg:conformal-sketch-unique} is applied with parameter $M'$ equal to the test set size $M$, the output confidence interval satisfies the unique-query coverage property defined in~\eqref{eq:conf-int-unique}. \end{theorem}
+\begin{theorem} Assume the data $Z_1,\ldots,Z_{m+M}$ are exchangeable and the query $Z^*$ is sampled according to \eqref{eq:model-unique}.
+If Algorithm~\ref{alg:conformal-sketch-unique} is applied with parameter $M'$ equal to the test set size $M$, the output confidence interval satisfies the distinct-query coverage property defined in~\eqref{eq:conf-int-unique}. \end{theorem}

 \textbf{Remark.} The cardinality $M$ of the query set controls the trade-off between the power and reliability of the confidence intervals output by Algorithm~\ref{alg:conformal-sketch-unique}, assuming the latter is applied with parameter $M'=M$ as prescribed by Theorem~\ref{eq:coverage-unique}.
-On the one hand, smaller values of $M$ lead to tighter and more stable intervals due to a larger number $G$ of samples available for computing the empirical quantiles of the conformity scores.
-On the other hand, larger values of $M$ lead to stronger theoretical guarantees, as they further reduce the dependence between the expected conditional coverage for a particular query and the population frequency of that query.
-In general, we recommend that Algorithm~\ref{alg:conformal-sketch-unique} should be applied with values of $M$ so large as to result in a number $G$ of final calibration samples in the hundreds.
-Concretely, the numerical experiments presented in this paper will apply Algorithm~\ref{alg:conformal-sketch-unique} with values of $M$ allowing $G>100$.
+On the one hand, smaller values of $M$ lead to tighter and more stable intervals due to a larger number $G$ of data points available for calibration.
+On the other hand, larger values of $M$ lead to stronger theoretical guarantees, as they reduce the dependence between the expected conditional coverage for a particular query and the population frequency of that query.
+In general, we recommend that Algorithm~\ref{alg:conformal-sketch-unique} should be applied with values of $M$ so large as to result in a number $G$ of final calibration data points in the hundreds.
+Concretely, the numerical experiments presented in this paper will apply Algorithm~\ref{alg:conformal-sketch-unique} with values of $M$ allowing $G\ge 100$.